vaibhav1sh/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

-## Module -2
+## **Module-2**
 This enhancement connects the app with Trello to fetch and update to-do items.
 The application can -

-    * Fetch all cards from one or more lists (To Do, Doing, Done, etc.).
+- Fetch all cards from one or more lists (To Do, Doing, Done, etc.).
 Default pull is from all lists, can be changed by passing list names to `fetch_all_items` method.
-    * Create a new card, by letting the user choose list name and title of the card.
+- Create a new card, by letting the user choose list name and title of the card.
-    * Update status of card to Done.
+- Update status of card to Done.
 The update method can be changed to move card to other list by changing second parm of method `change_card_status`

 The `.env` file has four new variables.
 Two of these are for Trello API key and token.